Thursday, July 7, 2016

 • Mankind had one language until a miraculous multiplication of languages about 4,200 years ago;

-• Noah’s sons had children, grandchildren, and great-grandchildren, from whom descended those Egyptians, Babylonians, Israelites and, well, everybody else.
+• Noah’s sons had children, grandchildren, and great-grandchildren from whom descended those Egyptians, Babylonians, Israelites and, well, everybody else.

 We’ll look at some of these other chronological issues as this series continues.

-Please leave a comment.
+Feel free to leave a comment.

 Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
-You can help support this site by purchasing a book.
+You can help support this site by purchasing one of his books.

 No comments: